 Capital Campaign Update: As of March 12th, we’ve passed the $100,000 mark in our Capital Campaign — we’ve raised $108,039.76!
 Following is the cost breakdown for the two completed projects: Kitchen renovation: $35,910.43, Parking lot renovation: $37,458.00, Landscaping reserve: $1,000.
-This leaves $22,046.72 toward the cost of tuck pointing the exterior of the building.
-We have been so blessed to raise this amount of money in a year and complete two major projects!
-Tuck pointing is a more complicated process and we are gathering information from contractors recommended by Indiana Landmarks.
-We will keep you updated as this project progresses.
-Thank you for your faithful giving of your finances, time and talents.
+We have raised about $30,326.27 toward the cost of tuck pointing the exterior of the building and we are ready to start the bidding process for this project.
+Thank you to our congregation for your faithful giving of your finances, time and talents.
+God continues to be faithful to us.
+Thank you to our congregation for your faithful giving of your finances, time and talents.
 God continues to be faithful to us.
 As you prayerfully consider your giving, please consider a continued gift to the Capital Campaign in addition to your regular giving to church operations.

 If you are a friend of FPC and want to help us with preserving our historic building, we’d love your support.
 Your contributions will go directly to the Building Fund account.
 You can send your checks directly to First Presbyterian Church, 1207 Conner Street, Noblesville, IN 46060 or give online at http://www.fpc-noblesville.org/easytithe-online-giving/ Be sure to mark your giving “Building Fund” so it goes in the correct account.
 Thanks to all of you for your continued support!